 \section{Conclusion and discussion}

-We have studied the competition between the Weyl semimetal and the topological nodal semimetal states through effective field theory models.
+We have studied the topological phase transitions between the Weyl semimetal and the nodal semimetal states through effective field theory models.
 Two classes of effective field theory models have been built, which are distinguished by different spinors.
-For the four-component spinor model, we have studied how the Weyl semimetal (corresponding to the one-form field) influences the nodal line semimetal (corresponding to the two-form field) and vice versa.
-We find that the competitive effects can manifest themselves in various ways, including a shift of the state location, an acceleration of the annihilation of two Weyl nodes, and the ``emergence" of a topological state from a topologically trivial state.
-The novel critical states, including the three Weyl nodal state and the triple degenerate nodal point, are realized for the first time by the effective field theory model.
+For the four-component spinor model, we have studied how the Weyl nodes (corresponding to the one-form field) influences the nodal line (corresponding to the two-form field) and vice versa.
+We find the existence of novel critical states, including the three Weyl nodal state and the triple degenerate nodal point.
+These new critical topological states are realized for the first time in the effective field theory model.
 We would also like to mention that two different types of nodal line states, distinguished by the topological charge, are also realized by choosing different non-zero components of the one-form field in the system.
 While for the eight-component spinor model, we realized the Weyl semimetal and the topological nodal line semimetal states simultaneously by introducing two sets of fermions.
-The competitive effects are intuitively presented and nine phases exist in such a system.
-Topological phase transitions occur during the competition process, and novel topological states also arise during the phase transitions.
+The phase structures are intuitively presented and nine phases exist in such a system.
+Novel topological states also arise during the phase transitions.
 The occurrence of phase transitions has been checked by calculating the topological invariants for different (topological) phases.
-By studying the competition between different topological states, we may better understand topological phase transitions and give theoretical guidance to the potential applications of topological systems, leading to far-reaching results in physics.
+By studying the phase transitions between different topological states, we may get further theoretical guidance to the potential applications of topological systems, leading to far-reaching results in physics.